 A young rabbit who exhibits any of the following symptoms is wounded and requires medical attention:

-- It has evident wounds or blood on its body.
+- It has apparent wounds or blood on its body.

 - It has had contact with a cat; even if there are no obvious injuries, this is a medical emergency for newborn rabbits.